Your Questions Answered

 We are a fully inclusive school and welcome students with special educational needs and disabilities, including those with emotional and environmental barriers to learning.
 We will have the systems, structures and specialists in place to support these students to achieve.

 Only Schools, Academies and Local Authorities can apply for places.
 Parents and carers can also ask their child’s existing school, Academy or Local Authority to apply for a place at Harris Aspire.

 Who will the teachers be?

 Harris Aspire will be staffed by members of the Harris Federation, with outstanding teachers and Federation consultants working with us to support our students.
 Our aim is for 100% of lessons to be good or outstanding.

 In addition to our teaching and leadership team, we will also use a collection of specialists who have proven themselves to be outstanding in their work with other Harris Academies.

-These include education psychologists, speech and language therapists, health services and a variety of different counsellors, mentors, life-coach and advisors.
+These include educational psychologists, speech and language therapists, health services and a variety of different counsellors, mentors, life-coach and advisors.

 How will you make sure the needs of all students are met?